A2 Hosting Review | Is It Best for Your Site?

-This is all seems great at first glance, but we wanted to know how good A2 Hosting’s support really was.
+We wanted to know how good A2 Hosting’s support really was.
 So we decided to put it to the test ourselves!
 Our team tried A2 Hosting’s email, live chat, and knowledge base and rated each one based on our experiences.

 “The conversation felt quite impersonal, and the operator’s answers became quite brief – I felt as thought I was being a nuisance by asking so many questions.”

 On the whole, we would’ve liked more detailed information from A2 Hosting’s live chat, and more engagement from the support agents to help answer our questions!